Refinement-based Christoffel sampling for least squares approximation in non-orthogonal bases: Introduction

 where the set of sample points $\{x_k\}_{k=1}^m$ and the weights $\{w_k\}_{k=1}^m$ can be chosen freely.
 The objective is to attain near-best approximation errors while using a small number of sample points.
-For simplicity of exposition, we assume that the functions $\phi_i$ are linearly independent so that the dimension of $\SPAN(\Phi_n)$ equals $n$; however, the discussed methods also apply to linearly dependent sets of functions.

 A common strategy is to use sample points that are drawn i.i.d.\ from some sampling distribution, allowing for an analysis using tools from random matrix theory.
 This led to the sampling distribution $\mu_n$, first proposed for (total degree) polynomial spaces~\cite{hampton2015coherence} and later generalized~\cite{cohen2017optimal}, which achieves a near-optimal approximation error in probability using only $m = \mathcal{O}(n \log n)$ samples.
-This is close to the optimal case of interpolation, which corresponds to $m=n$.
+This is close to the optimal case of interpolation, which corresponds to $m=n$\footnote{In the introduction, we assume for simplicity of exposition that $\dim\left(\SPAN\left(\{\phi_i\}_{i=1}^n\right)\right) = n$, i.e., that $\Phi_n$ forms a basis.
+This assumption is not required and is relaxed later.}.
 The sampling distribution $\mu_n$ is defined by

 where $\{u_i\}_{i=1}^n$ is an orthonormal basis for $\SPAN(\Phi_n)$.
 The function

 is known as the inverse of the \textit{Christoffel function}~\cite{nevai1986geza} and, hence, this sampling strategy is often referred to as \textit{Christoffel sampling}~\cite{adcock2024optimal}.